-The diagnosis of early pregnancy is based primarily upon laboratory assessment of the presence of human chorionic gonadotropin (hCG) in urine or blood (table 1).
-History and physical examination are not highly sensitive methods of diagnosis, but knowledge of the characteristic findings of a normal pregnancy can be helpful in alerting the clinician to the possibility of an abnormal pregnancy, such as ectopic pregnancy, or the presence of coexistent disorders.
+The diagnosis of early pregnancy is based primarily upon laboratory assessment of human chorionic gonadotropin (hCG) in urine or blood.
+History and physical examination are not highly sensitive methods for early diagnosis, but knowledge of the characteristic findings of a normal pregnancy can be helpful in alerting the clinician to the possibility of an abnormal pregnancy, such as ectopic pregnancy, or the presence of coexistent disorders.

 PHYSIOLOGY OF NORMAL PREGNANCY

-Most of the clinical findings associated with normal pregnancy can be attributed to end-organ effects of the hormonal changes associated with pregnancy.
+Most of the clinical findings associated with normal pregnancy can be attributed to end-organ effects of hormonal and mechanical changes associated with pregnancy.
 These pathophysiological changes are described in detail separately:

 ●(See "The skin, hair, nails, and mucous membranes during pregnancy".)